 Typical project(s) Recovery and destruction of methane from manure and wastes from agricultural activities through: Installation of a methane recovery and combustion system to an existing source of methane emissions; or, change of the management practice of an organic waste or raw material in order to achieve controlled anaerobic digestion that is equipped with methane recovery and combustion system.
 Type of GHG emissions mitigation action GHG destruction; Fuel switch.
 Destruction of methane and displacement of more-GHG-intensive energy generation.
-Important conditions under which the methodology is applicable Limited to measures at individual households or small farms, (e.g. installation of a domestic biogas digester); The sludge shall be handled aerobically; All the methane collected by the recovery system shall be destroyed; Applicable only in combination with AMS-I.C., and/or AMS-I.I. and/or AMS-I.E. Important parameters Monitored: Inspection of the project systems; Number of systems operating; Annual average animal population; Amount of waste/animal manure generated on the farm and the amount of waste/ animal manure fed into the system, e.g. biogas digester; Proper soil application (not resulting in methane emissions) of the final sludge verified on a sampling basis.
-BASELINE SCENARIO Biomass and other organic matter are left to decay anaerobically and methane is emitted into the atmosphere. $\overrightarrow{Biomes}$ $\overrightarrow{Biomes}$ $\overrightarrow{Disposel} \longrightarrow \overrightarrow{biogs}$ $\overrightarrow{Biogs} \longrightarrow \overrightarrow{cu}$ $\overrightarrow{cu}$ $\overrightarrow{cu}$ PROJECT SCENARIO Methane is recovered and destroyed or used.
+Important conditions under which the methodology is applicable Limited to measures at individual households or small farms, (e.g. installation of a domestic biogas digester); The sludge shall be handled aerobically; All the methane collected by the recovery system shall be destroyed; Applicable only in combination with AMS-I.C., and/or AMS-I.I. and/or AMS-I.E.; Applicable only to the portion of the manure, which would decay anaerobically in the absence of the project activity.
+Important parameters Monitored: Number of thermal applications commissioned; Proportion of thermal applications that remain operating; Annual average animal population; Amount of waste/animal manure generated on the farm and the amount of waste/ animal manure fed into the system, e.g. biogas digester; Proper soil application (not resulting in methane emissions) of the final sludge verified on a sampling basis.
+BASELINE SCENARIO Biomass and other organic matter are left to decay anaerobically, and methane is emitted into the atmosphere.
+Biomass Biomass Disposal Biogas Release PROJECT SCENARIO Methane is recovered and destroyed or used.
 In case of energetic use of biogas, displacement of more-GHG- intensive energy generation.
+Image: second